This post may contain affiliate links. That means if you click and purchase, I may receive a small commission. Learn More.

 Iron Set Reviews & Descriptions

-Callaway Women’s Mavrik Max Light Golf Iron Set are made by a top golf brand in the industry and are a great set of irons.
+Callaway Women’s Big Bertha Iron Set are made by a top golf brand in the industry and are a great set of irons.
 Callaway implemented artificial intelligence (AI) in their research and design of clubs.
 They are now using AI in the design of these irons.
 What this means is that each club is designed differently for maximum distance, consistency, distance, and feel.
-The use of their patented “Flash Face Cup” technology helps increase ball speed and spin.
+The use of the new titanium material adds to the lightweight feel and helps increase launch and distance.
 These come in varying amounts of customization and options.

 - ultra lightweight option for slower swing speeds and easier use